nextgraph-org/nextgraph-rs/sdk/js/examples/multi-framework-signals/README.md

 ### Automatic Database Persistence

 All modifications made through the reactive proxies are **automatically persisted** to the NextGraph database.
-Internally, object changes trigger the creation of patches that are sent to the backend which creates SPARQL updates from them.
+Internally, object changes trigger the creation of patches that are sent to the engine which creates SPARQL updates from them.
 You don't need to write any manual save logic.

 ### Deep Signal Proxies